5 tips to help you get out of debt

 Looking for a way earn some extra income?
 There’s an app for that!

 Making a little extra cash has never been easier.
 Teach English to kids in China online with VIPKid.
 If you’re a shutterbug, earn money for your photos with Clashot.
 Use Mylo to invest your spare change.
-Offer your services for household tasks on apps like Ask For Task or Task Rabbit.
-Freelance with Upwork.
 Sell items you don’t need on Facebook Marketplace or Kijiji.

 No matter what you have to offer, there’s probably an app to help you turn it into a little extra income.